‘Star Wars: The Last Jedi’ Trailer Is Coming–Here’s The Latest Scoop

 The world has been waiting anxiously for the release of the next installment in the Star Wars saga.
 Disney has kept them waiting for much longer than they did for the last episode.
 When it came to Star Wars: The Force Awakens, they teased the public with a short trailer almost thirteen months before the film was released in December 2015.

-While they didrelease a teaser (of sorts) shortly after the release of Episode VII–showing a behind the scenes shot of one of the first takes of VIII, it didn’t reveal any new characters, setting or official dialogue.
+While they did release a teaser (of sorts) shortly after the release of Episode VII–showing a behind the scenes shot of one of the first takes of VIII, it didn’t reveal any new characters, setting or official dialogue.

 So why is Disney waiting?